 James L. Dinkins-Director of the Company since November 2020.
 Chief Executive Officer of the Honey Baked Ham Company, LLC since May 2021.
-Director of Coca-Cola FEMSA, S.A.B. de C.V. since 2020.
 Mr. Dinkins joined The Coca-Cola Company ("TCCC") in 1988, serving in various account management, marketing and bottler franchise leadership roles with Coca-Cola USA until June 1999.
 He rejoined TCCC in August 2002 and held positions of increasing responsibility in Coca-Cola North America, including Chief Retail Sales Officer and President of the Minute Maid Business Unit.
 Mr. Dinkins was appointed President of Coca-Cola North America and elected Senior Vice President of TCCC effective January 1, 2018 until August 2020.
 Mr. Dinkins served as a Senior Advisor to TCCC through February 2021.
-Mr. Dinkins also serves on the board of governors of the Boys & Girls Clubs of America and is a trustee of The University of Georgia Foundation and Morehouse College.
+He also served as a director of Coca-Cola FEMSA, S.A.B. de C.V. from 2020 through 2023.
+Mr. Dinkins is also a trustee of The University of Georgia Foundation.
 Mr. Dinkins has substantial business and leadership experience in the beverage industry.